ispr08/mlops/README.md

-#This is our Loan Approval Prediction project using customer
+#This is our Loan Approval Prediction project using customer financial background data.